Code-Institute-Submissions/EAmbrozas-brass-monkey-barbers/README.md

 <ul>
     <li><a href="https://fontawesome.com/">Font Awesome</a>
         <ul>
-            <li>Font Awesome was used for social links in main hero and contact sections.</li>
+            <li>Font Awesome was used for social links and google review button.</li>
         </ul>
     </li>
 </ul>